Kventarix/Crash-is-Button/about.md

 # Crash is Button

-Creates a button to crash the game!
+- Creates a button to crash the game! <cr>PROGRESS MAY BE NOT SAVED</c>!!!
-Progress may not be saved!!!!

 ![Showcase](kventarix.crash_is_button/image.png)